 How to Maintain Window, Portable, and Wall AC Units

-If you have window units, the most important maintenance step is to change the air filter regularly.
+If you have window or portable AC units, the most important maintenance step is to change the air filter regularly, just like with a central air conditioner.

 Also, clean the air conditioner properly by vacuuming around it to remove any dust and dirt that can clog up the unit and cause it to malfunction.